~ 4 MIN READ

 Of course a SWOT is not entirely data driven, but data can be helpful in thinking about what you’re good at and what areas need improvement.
 Some organizations look at their SWOT categories using Balanced Scorecard Perspectives.
 What are our financial strengths and weaknesses?
 Are there any opportunities afforded to us as a result of our strong financial position (such as mergers)?
 This is a quick example, but you get the idea.

 This is a critical step!
 In the next section, we outline some rules to follow when you’re doing your SWOT.
+Here are some ideas for gaining that competitive advantage for your healthcare organization when you're doing your SWOT analysis.

 Step 3: Develop SWOT matrices.
 (Optional)